Avelazquez54/Landing-Page/README.md

 HUGE thanks to The Odin Project for putting these together and giving those the opportunity to study, practice, and implement web development skills with these projects!

-Here is what the website looks on my 2560x1440 size monitor.
+Here is a preview of my Landing Page Website:
 ![image](https://github.com/user-attachments/assets/d162a4b9-fc4e-4a48-97d5-37a06c77bdfb)